 All that being said, we'll be the first to point out that wild sours such as these are a bit of an acquired taste.
 They have a ton of acidity and subtle flavor differences that only come out as you drink more and more.
 Right up our alley, but if you are not familiar with these styles you may want to brace yourself all the same.

-Even better is that during our visit Oxbow had an outpost for the local restaurant, Duckfat, on-site as well.
+Even better is that during our visit Oxbow had an outpost for the local restaurant, Duckfat, on-site as well (a stellar Portland restaurant).
 So of course we had to pair these with a burger, fry tower, and a flight of their famous dipping sauces.
 Go for the beer and stay for dinner at this one!

 Oxbow Blending and Bottling is located at 49 Washington Ave in Portland.